FortinetCloudCSE/AWS-FGT-101/content/3_modulethree/3_level2-module2/3_2_2_task.md

 1. Create Dynamic Address Objects.

-    {{% expand title = "Detailed Steps..." %}}
+    {{% expand title = "**Detailed Steps...**" %}}

 - **1.1:** In the FortiGate GUI, navigate to **Policy & Objects > Addresses**, and click **Create new**.
 - **1.2:** Create an address object with the **settings shown below** and click **OK**.

 {{% notice tip %}}
 Dynamic address objects allows creating address objects based on resource metadata such as VPC ID, Auto Scale Group, EKS Cluster or Pod, and even Tag Name + Value pairs applied to the resource.
 FortiOS is using AWS API calls behind the scenes such as ec2:DescribeInstances, eks:ListClusters, eks:DescribeCluster, etc to find running resources to match based on metadata and pull their IP address information.
-This is done on a frequent basis to keep the dynamic address object up to date automatically. **To learn more about all the public and private clouds this feature supports, check out our [documentation](https://docs.fortinet.com/document/fortigate/7.4.3/administration-guide/753961/public-and-private-sdn-connectors)**.
+This is done on a frequent basis to keep the dynamic address object up to date automatically. **To learn more about all the public and private clouds this feature supports, check out our [**documentation**](https://docs.fortinet.com/document/fortigate/7.4.3/administration-guide/753961/public-and-private-sdn-connectors)**.
 {{% /notice %}}

 Name | Type | Sub Type | SDN Connector | Address Type | Filter Value